oxime3/pdq-logistics/README.md

 Repository for pdq-logistics sub-system

 ## Prerequisites
 - Docker & Docker-compose.
-Downloaded from their official website at https://www.docker.com/
+Download from their official website at https://www.docker.com/

 ## Repositories
 This docker hub repository is located at https://hub.docker.com/repository/docker/oxime/pdq